TimothyKuehn/RoombaGUI/README.md

 # RoombaGUI
 This is a java GUI to connect with a roomba robot powered by a TM4C123G LaunchPad evaluation kit running C-code.
 To run, place all images in same folder as "src".
 This code is only half of the code necessary to run.
-I do not have footage of the demonstration but by September 2023 I should have a youtube video available showing computer view and robot view.
 If you have questions reach out to timothyAKuehn@gmail.com.